Jak-Ch-ll/nextjs_tinaCMS/README.md

   * Quite easy to use after a bit of setup
 * [Jest](https://jestjs.io/)
   * I started to learn TDD and want to use it in practice

+## Real-World Use
+This application is used as the basis of the follwing page: https://rodicadoehnert.de/